-Throughout this prospectus supplement, when we use the terms "issuer," "we," "us," "our" or "DCP Operating," we are referring either to DCP Midstream Operating, LP and its operating subsidiaries collectively, as the context requires.
+Throughout this prospectus supplement, when we use the terms "issuer," "we," "us," "our" or "DCP Operating," we are referring either to DCP Midstream Operating, LP itself or to DCP Midstream Operating, LP and its operating subsidiaries collectively, as the context requires.
 References to "our parent," "DCP" or the "partnership," means DCP Midstream, LP itself or to DCP Midstream, LP and its operating subsidiaries collectively, as the context requires.
 References in this prospectus to the "general partner" refer to DCP Midstream GP, LP, the general partner of DCP Midstream, LP, and/or DCP Midstream GP, LLC, the general partner of DCP Midstream GP, LP, as the context requires.